 Get the best hip-opening yoga poses sent straight to your inbox.

-Child’s Pose is a great warmup for deeper foot stretches.
+Child’s Pose is a great warm up for deeper foot stretches.
 You get a nice, easy stretch through the top of your foot as it lies along the floor or a yoga mat.
 When you first come to your mat, spend some time wiggling your knees and hips to find the position that feels right in your body that day.
 You might bring your knees closer together or further apart, depending on what feels right.
 When you’re ready to deepen the pose or feel more of a stretch through the tops of your feet, try sinking your hips closer to your feet as you warm up and settle into the pose.

 Staff Pose (Dandasana) with Strap

-This foot stretch flexes the foot through the heel and helps stretch through the heel, Achilles, and you may also feel a stretch through the calf.
-Place a yoga strap (or a belt) around the ball of your foot and gently pull on the ends of the strap.
+This foot stretch flexes the foot through the heel and helps stretch through the heel and Achilles tendon.
+You may also feel a stretch through the calf, too.
+Place a yoga strap around the ball of your foot and gently pull on the ends of the strap.
 Don’t have a yoga strap?
 Try a belt, scarf, long towel, or whatever you have handy.
 Try to keep your spine tall like you would in regular staff pose.
 As you feel the backs of your calves and ankles start to open, you can pull on the strap a little more, intensifying the stretch.
 Just find a spot that feels right to your body and take several full breaths.

 Toe stretch is a great foot stretch for the plantar fascia.
-Anyone who’s had plantar fasciitis can tell you how painful it can be.
+Anyone who’s had plantar fasciitis (like me!) can tell you how painful it can be.
 Keeping your plantar fascia stretched out will help keep you from developing the nasty, painful condition.
 For this pose. you curl your toes under and sit back onto your heels.
 This can be a pretty intense foot stretch, so I only hold the pose as long as is comfortable, but I’ll hold the pose a couple of times, resting my feet and ankles in between.
 You can also come to Child’s Pose as a counter pose, lengthening the tops of your feet.

 Hero Pose (Virasana)